Roasted Miso-Glazed Salmon

 diane and todd

-Here’s another similar reader favorite recipe: Japanese Style Glazed Salmon Recipe
+Here’s another favorite recipe: Japanese Style Glazed Salmon Recipe

 Roasted Miso-Glazed Salmon Recipe